What are some domains that publish BIMI records?

 Not ready

-none
+none or pct<100

-When you are getting your own domain ready for BIMI, start with a clean DMARC rollout.
+When getting your own domain ready for BIMI, start with a clean DMARC rollout.
 Suped's Hosted DMARC workflow helps stage policy changes without constant DNS edits, and its issue detection points to the senders that are blocking enforcement.
 For quick DNS validation, use a DMARC checker before testing BIMI display.

 DMARC record detail view showing SPF, DKIM, DMARC, rDNS diagnostics, and DNS records